Písek (Frýdek-Místek District): History

 Písek was established most probably in the 14th century.
 Historians presume that on the basis of establishment date of nearby Bukowiec (1353).
-The first written mention of Písek is in a document from 1466 where a local advocatus was mentioned.
+The first written mention of Písek is in a document from 1466 where a local Vogt was mentioned.
 Politically Písek belonged initially to the Duchy of Teschen.

 The villagers lived mainly off farming, pastoralism and forestry.
 In 1692, there was a mill.
 After the establishment of Třinec Iron and Steel Works in 1839 many inhabitants of Písek went to work there and agriculture has become a side activity for most of them.

-After Revolutions of 1848 in the Austrian Empire a modern municipal division was introduced in the re-established Austrian Silesia.
+After Revolutions of 1848 in the Austrian Empire, a modern municipal division was introduced in the re-established Austrian Silesia.
 The village as a municipality was subscribed to the political district of Teschen and the legal district of Jablunkau.
-According to the censuses conducted in 1880–1910 the population of the municipality grew from 884 in 1880 to 1,055 in 1910 with a majority being native Polish-speakers (dropping from 100% in 1880 to 97.5% in 1910) accompanied by German-speaking (at most 2.5% in 1910) and Czech-speaking people (at most 1.1% in 1910).
+According to the censuses conducted in 1880–1910, the population of the municipality grew from 884 in 1880 to 1,055 in 1910 with a majority being native Polish-speakers (dropping from 100% in 1880 to 97.5% in 1910) accompanied by German-speaking (at most 2.5% in 1910) and Czech-speaking people (at most 1.1% in 1910).
 In terms of religion in 1910 the majority were Roman Catholics (59.5%), followed by Protestants (40.5%).

 After World War I, Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, it became a part of Czechoslovakia.
 Following the Munich Agreement, in October 1938 together with the Trans-Olza region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.
 It was then annexed by Nazi Germany at the beginning of World War II.
 After the war it was restored to Czechoslovakia.

-From 1980 to 1990, Písek was an administrative part of Jablunkov.
+From 1980 to 1990, Písek was a municipal part of Jablunkov.

 Demographics

-Polish minority makes up 15.4% of the population.
+According to the 2021 Census, Polish minority makes up 15.4% of the population.